Please Wait a Moment

 Communication and Engagement

-District Administrator Vince Breunig utilizes both traditional and innovative methods to communicate effectively with staff, parents and the community.
+Superintendent Breunig utilizes both traditional and innovative methods to communicate effectively with staff, parents and the community.
 One traditional method is The Community Link, a quarterly printed newsletter sent to all households in the district, including those without students in the schools.
-This publication includes essential district information such as building phone numbers, updates from various departments and highlights from each school, written by building principals.
+This publication includes essential district information such as building phone numbers, updates from various departments and highlights from each school written by building principals.

 Additionally, Mr. Breunig established a schedule and calendar for district excerpts published in the local newspaper.
 This calendar highlights various aspects of the school district, such as Suicide Prevention efforts, Fall Field Day, Board Appreciation Week and Friendship Day.
 These articles ensure that community members without students in the district remain informed about its activities and accomplishments.

 Innovative methods have also enhanced the district’s communication reach.
-One example is the district’s Facebook page, managed in partnership with SocialSchool4ED.
+One example is the district’s Facebook page.
 Mr. Breunig has prioritized "telling the district’s story" on Facebook, providing guidance for creating engaging posts and narratives.
 As a result, the district’s Facebook presence has significantly expanded.
 Between the spring of 2023 and the spring of 2024, followers increased from 3,854 to 4,600, and the average monthly reach grew from 29,633 to 86,867.

-Mr. Breunig has also used Facebook to build excitement for the new school year by implementing countdown campaigns, such as reposting videos and top posts from previous years.
-These initiatives celebrate the district’s achievements, highlight its positive impact and foster community engagement.
+Mr. Breunig has also used Facebook to build excitement for the new school year by implementing countdown campaigns like reposting videos and top posts from previous years.
+These initiatives celebrate the district’s achievements, highlight its positive impact and fosters community engagement.

 Strategic Communication Integration